lramsey/scikit-node/README.md

 The methods argument here is the same as the one above in the skLearn method.
 The callback parameter allows you to use the results of your scikit-learn methods in node.
 The hyperparams argument contains an array that holds all the hyperparams that will be passed to a scikit-learn estimator.

-Here are the helper methods that have been added so far.
+Helper methods from these below scikit-learn modules have been added to scikit-node.

-    randomForestClassifier
-    gradientBoostingClassifier
-    linearRegression
-    kMeans
-    minMaxScaler
+    cluster
+    ensemble
+    linear_model
+    preprocessing

+To investigate the helper methods that have been added to each module, there is an algorithm checker method for each module.
+They are of the format 'moduleAlgorithms', where the word module is replaced by the actual name of the desired module.

+    clusterAlgorthms()

+This algorithm checker method will return an object where the keys are each helper method from that module in scikit-node, and the values are the functions themselves for that module.

-If you want a certain helper method added to Scikit-Node, please feel free to submit a github issues request or send me an email at lramsey177@gmail.com.
+If you want a certain module or helper method added to Scikit-Node, please feel free to submit a github issues request or send me an email at lramsey177@gmail.com.
 Contributors are welcome to submit pull requests as well to add new helper methods to Scikit-Node.

 [Contents](#contents)